The author is a guitarist and bassist with over 35 years of experience as a musician.

-The Peavey 6505 is a powerful, high-gain guitar amp.
-Over the past several decades it has become a standard in the hard rock and metal community, and its unmistakable sound can be heard in the recordings of countless extreme metal bands.
+The Peavey 6505+ is a powerful, high-gain guitar amp head.
+Over the past several decades, it has become a standard in the metal community, and its unmistakable sound can be heard in the recordings of countless extreme metal bands.

-Back in the days when anyone who was anyone was playing through a Marshall, I discovered the Peavey 5150.
-I was a believer from the first minute I heard it, and in early 1994 I started using a 5150 head and 4x12 cabinet in my metal band.
-It was a unique sound, and definitely stood out among the Marshall crowd.
+There are a bunch of great Peavey amps for metal, but in my opinion, the 6505 is about as good as it gets.
+Back in the days when everyone who was anyone was playing through a Marshall, I discovered the Peavey 5150, which later became the 6505.
+I was a believer from the first minute I heard it, and in early 1994 I started using a 5150 head and Sheffield-loaded 4x12 cabinet in my metal band.
+It was a unique sound and definitely stood out among the Marshall crowd.

-It was a couple of months later I discovered Carcass and their epic album Heartwork, and heard what the 5150 could sound like in a recording situation.
-When my band later went into the studio to record, myself and our other guitar player both used Peavey 5150s.
+A little later I discovered Carcass and their now-classic album Heartwork and heard what the 5150 could sound like in a recording situation.
+As heavy as they were, they had a melodic sound I felt this amp complemented perfectly.
+When my band later went into the studio to record, me and my other guitar player both used Peavey 5150s.

 Peavey 6505+ 112 Combo Specs